 That said, if you aren’t interested in learning all the ins and outs of snorkeling, but you just want to calmly and gently observe marine life from the surface, then there are certainly ways for a non-swimmer to stay as safe as possible while snorkeling.
 In this article, we will provide some practical tips to ensure your first time snorkeling experience is a great success.

 - Who should use a snorkel flotation device?

 - Do non-swimmers need to use special equipment?

 - Do non-swimmers need a snorkeling guide?

 - How to get started with snorkeling as a non-swimmer

 Well, we should first define what exactly a “non-swimmer” is.
 Are you someone with literally zero experience with swimming?
 Or do you know how to swim but maybe haven’t done so in a long time, or you just aren’t competent enough to identify as a swimmer?

 The difference between someone who has literally no swimming experience and someone with some training experience is massive.
 It can make a tremendous difference in how relaxed one snorkeler is compared to another.
-If you’re so terrified of snorkeling because you are afraid of potentially drowning, then that will make the experience so unenjoyable you might as well not do it.
+If you’re so terrified of snorkeling because you are afraid of potentially drowning when snorkeling, then that will make the experience so unenjoyable you might as well not do it.
 From this point on, we are going to assume “non-swimmer” means somebody with little to no swimming experience.